How to Manage Databases Effectively in cPanel

 1. Regular Backups

-- Always create backups of your databases before making significant changes.
+- Always back up your databases before making significant changes.

-- Use cPanel’s Backup Wizard or phpMyAdmin to download database backups.
+- Use the Backup Wizard in cPanel to create and download database backups.

 2. Optimize Database Performance